 \subsection{Determining transition in higher dimensional lattices via GGM.}

-Let us extend the similar analysis of GME acquired by the weighted graph state obtained in two-dimensional lattices.
+Let us extend a similar analysis of the GME state acquired by the weighted graph state obtained in two-dimensional lattices.
 As illustrated in Fig. \ref{fig:schematic3}, we begin with a square lattice which is then deformed to other lattice structures with the deformation being given by an angle $\Theta$.
 Both $\bar{\mathcal{G}}_{2\pi}$ and $\frac{d\mathcal{G}_{2\pi}}{d\alpha}$ exhibit discontinuity at $\alpha_{LR}^*=2$, thereby showing their capability to detect the transition point present in a square lattice (see Fig. \ref{fig:detection_theta}).

 Let us concentrate on the other deformed lattices and their transition points which, intuitively, depend on $\Theta$.
-While the similar behavior of GGM with time is observed in the weighted graph state on these distorted lattices, the transition point of decay rate $\alpha$ changes depending on $\Theta$ as evident from Fig. \ref{fig:detection_theta}.
+While a similar behavior of GGM with time is observed in the weighted graph state on these distorted lattices, the transition point of fall-off rate $\alpha$ changes depending on $\Theta$ as evident from Fig. \ref{fig:detection_theta}.
 To make the study quantitatively, we introduce a quantity